fanwenbin-shu/PCC/README.md

 1. Prepare the P1 structure file `CONTCAR` in VASP format.
 The free visualization software VESTA (http://jp-minerals.org/vesta/en/) is recommend.
 2. Set the parameters in `PCC_para.py`.
 3. Define the space group and corresponding symmetry operation (SO) in `./space_group/SO_<space group number>`.
-4. Run `./batch.sh` the PCC calculation will start.
+4. Run `./batch.sh`, then the PCC calculation will start.

 # Procedure